JayNightmare/Jupyter-Projects/README.md

 </div>

-This repo has notebooks from lectures and workshops
+This repo has notebooks from lectures and workshops.

+coursework will be uploaded after submission date.

+Tech Stake:
+1. Python
+2. Numpy
+3. Pandas
+4. Seaborn
+5. Matplot